 This post is by no means meant to paint a negative experience of the local population as a whole.
 As a Hawaii local, I know that the local population is a very kind community.
 The purpose of this post is simply to inform visitors of this one disappointing occurrence in order to help them avoid it or manage it.

 Looking for a different stunning Big Island beach that is worth your time?
 Kua Bay is one of my favorites!

-If you’ve had a positive experience at the green sand beach, tell me about it in the comments!
+If you’ve had a positive experience at the green sand beach in Hawaii, tell me about it in the comments!